aivot-digital/gover/README.md

 ## Docker Setup

 ### Prerequisites
-For configuration, edit the file `./config/application.properties` inside the folger `config`.
+For configuration, edit the file `./config/application.properties` inside the folder `config`.
 The `application.properties` contains all configs for the Gover application.

 The config `application.properties` should contain the following data.